sanand0/til/questions.md

 ## Ask Founders

 - What are some small things your organization does really well, and you're proud of?
 I'd love to learn what you do and how it came about
+- What are the top 3 principles your company lives by?
+If you had to drop one, which two would you keep?

 ## Learn from people